 How can we let red wolves, a North America native animal, go extinct in the wild again?
 Again?
 Well, it is a very long, complicated story with a happy ending.
 Until about 10 years ago when everything changed.
 For an in-depth discussion of the history of the red wolf read Christian Hunt’s article “The Red Wolf of Yesterday, Today, and Tomorrow-Wild…”.

-Declared extinct in the wild in 1980 due to overhunting, 14 red wolves were brought into captivity becoming the founders of a captive population now housed in zoos throughout the country.
+Declared extinct in the wild in 1980 due to overhunting, 14 red wolves were brought into captivity.
+They became the founders of a captive population now housed in zoos/conservation centers throughout the country.
 In 1987, the captive population was robust enough to begin a recovery program in Eastern NC.
-An experimental population was reintroduced and by 2002 all pups were wild born.
+An experimental population was reintroduced into the wild.
+By 2002 all pups in the wild were wild born.

 At one point, the wild red wolf population grew to over 150.
 Today it is estimated there are no more than 30 wild red wolves left which is heartbreaking.
-They are shy, family oriented, mate for life and are non-threatening to humans (so no, they won’t eat your grandmother or small children) and help keep the coyote population in check.
+They are shy, family oriented, mate for life and are non-threatening to humans.
+And no, they won’t eat your grandmother or small children.
+As apex predators, they also help keep the coyote population in check.

 Zoos are doing everything they can to raise a healthy population of red wolves in captivity with over 300 now residing in over 40 facilities.
 The hope is these captive red wolves will support the red wolf population in the wild but if there are none left in the wild… then what?